-As summary, the achievements, so far, of task 3.1 are:
+As summary, the achievements of task 3.1 are:

 - Development of a people detection algorithm based on contextual information (scene knowledge about object types and their locations). - Development of a people detection algorithm based on adaptive selection of scales to detect people.
-Such selection is based on previous information. - Development of a single-target video tracking algorithm able to quantify the importance of features to adapt to target or scene changes over time. - Development of an approach for abandoned object detection able to counteract stationary people and adapt to illumination changes.
+Such selection is based on previous information. - Development of a single-target video tracking algorithm able to quantify the importance of features to adapt to target or scene changes over time. - Development of an approach for abandoned object detection able to counteract stationary people and adapt to illumination changes. - Development of algorithms to filter and improve foreground segmentation masks from background subtraction algorithms - Development of a filtering approach for detecting pedestrians using multiplecameras.